Got a Media Request? How the COFA Communications Department Can Help

 - For on-camera interviews, wear dark colors or solids.
 Avoid white and patterns.

-- Talk to your public affairs representative immediately
+- Talk to your communications department representative immediately